PapersOfMathieuNls/phd-thesis/03_relworks.md

 These two categories yield varying results depending on the selected approach and are mainly differentiated by the need for instrumentation.
 The first category of techniques oversees -- by means of instrumentation -- the execution of the target system on the field in order to reproduce the crashes in-house, whereas tools and approaches belonging to the second category only use data produced by the crash such as the crash stack or the core dump at crash time.
 In the first category, tools record different types of data such as the invoked methods [@Narayanasamy2005], try-catch exceptions [@Rossler2013], or objects [@Jaygarl].
 In the second category, existing tools and approaches are aimed towards understanding the causes of a crash, using data produced by the crash itself, such as a crash stack [@Chen2013a], previous -- and controlled -- execution [@Zuddas2014], etc.

-Tools and approaches that rely on instrumentation face common limitations such as the need to instrument the source code in order to introduce logging mechanisms[@Narayanasamy2005;@Jaygarl;@Artzi2008], which is known to slow down the subject system.
+Tools and approaches that rely on instrumentation face common limitations such as the need to instrument the source code in order to introduce logging mechanisms[@Narayanasamy2005; @Jaygarl; @Artzi2008], which is known to slow down the subject system.
 In addition,  recording system behavior by means of instrumentation may yield privacy concerns.
 Tools and approaches that only use data about a crash -- such as core dump or exception stack crashes -- face a different set of limitations.
-They have to reconstruct the timeline of events that have led to the crash [@Chen2013a;@Nayrolles2015].
+They have to reconstruct the timeline of events that have led to the crash [@Chen2013a; @Nayrolles2015].
 Computing all the paths from the initial state of the software to the crash point is an NP-complete problem, and may cause state space explosion [@Chen2013a;@Clause2007].

 In order to overcome these limitations, some researchers have proposed to use various SMT (satisfiability modulo theories) solvers [@Dutertre2006]